jperk224/PHP-OOP-Phrase-Hunter/README.md

 #### Media Query for varying viewports
 * Tablet/Full Screen
-    * Remove Hamburger menu and render nav links
+    * Remove Hamburger menu and render full nav links
     * Various margin/padding/display adjustments for spacing and alignment

 #### _Summarize the project and what problem it was solving_